Private activities - how do I set up a private activity?

 What are private activities, and what can they be used for?

-Private activities are not publicly searchable and do not feature in the forthcoming, open and closed lists of activities on the Citizen Space site homepage.
+Private activities are not publicly searchable and do not feature in the forthcoming, open or closed lists of activities on your Citizen Space site homepage.
 They are given an 'obfuscated' URL which you will need to share with your intended audience in order for them to be able to find and access the activity.

-Private activities can be used to consult or engage with specific audiences, rather than the wider public, without that activity being publicly visible - such as engaging with your staff on internal issues.
+Private activities can be used to consult or engage with specific audiences, rather than the wider public, without that activity being publicly visible.

 For example: